bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 [C] Yes, so the are two problems here

-First is that we never close which means you never close the HTTP connection and keep some go routines in net/http runnnig Second is that if either during scan or during error case we return, the body might be not fully read.
+First is that we never close response body, which means you don't release the HTTP connection, so it cannot be used in later step and will keep some go routines in net/http.

+Second is that if either during scan or during error case we just  return, the body might be not fully read.
-And this is a problem because Body has io.Reader which can be fetching bytes directly from network, so if you never read or exhauset the reader, they might never released.
+And this is a problem because Body is   io.Reader which can be fetching bytes directly from network, so if you never read or exhauset the reader, they might never released.

 This is pretty common problem, it's not obvious and super easy to forget.